Mole & Skin Cancer

 Moles cannot be prevented.
 Some are congenital at birth and others are acquired later in life.
 Most acquired moles are considered to be benign growths.
 They typically start formation during early childhood.
 It has been suggested that they form in response to sun exposure.
 However, the genetic factor is clearly involved in the formation of moles.

 The three most common types of skin cancer are basal cell carcinoma, squamous cell carcinoma, and melanoma.

 1. Basal cell carcinoma (BCC)

 BCC is very common and makes up 80-85% of all skin cancers.
 BCC usually develops on the face, nose, and around the mouth of fair-skinned individuals.
 It may just be a red patch or shiny bump or an open sore that does not heal.
 In Asians, it often presents as a pigmented bump, giving the misleading impression that it is a mole.
 This type of cancer can be cured easily if treated early with surgery

-SCC makes up 10% of all skin cancers and usually appears as a scaly patch or raised, warty growth.
+SCC makes up 10% of all skin cancers and usually appears as a scaly patch or raised warty growth.
 It also has a high cure rate when found and treated early with surgery.
 In rare cases, if not treated, it can be deadly.

 Melanoma makes up only 5% of all skin cancers.
-However it is the most dangerous form of skin cancer and is the leading cause of death from skin diseases.
+However, it is the most dangerous form of skin cancer and is the leading cause of death from skin diseases.
 It usually looks like a dark brown or black mole-like patch with irregular edges.
 This type of skin cancer can occur anywhere on the body and when found early, can be cured with surgery.
 If ignored, it spreads throughout the body and can be fatal.

-Risk factors of melonoma include:
+Risk factors of melanoma include:

 One thing worthy of note is that more than 50% of melanomas are believed to arise from the skin without a preexisting pigmented lesion.